Police evacuate Cedar City Walmart during possible bomb threat investigation

 CEDAR CITY — Cedar City Police are investigating a possible bomb threat at the Walmart Supercenter at 1330 S. Providence Center Drive Sunday afternoon.

-“We have two people in custody at this time, and the possibility of it being real is remote, but we have the bomb squad coming from Saint George to make sure,” Cedar City Police Department said in a post on the department’s Facebook page.
+“We have two people in custody at this time, and the possibility of it being real is remote, but we have the bomb squad coming from St. George to make sure,” Cedar City Police Department said in a post on the department’s Facebook page.

 The store and surrounding buildings have been evacuated, and police are asking the public to stay away from the area while the incident remains active.